B-asmala/IEEE-CS-25-BACKEND/PHP/PHP.md

 |  The stop condition is specified easily. |  The stop condition has to be explicitly specified. |
 | Upon working with collections, it needs the usage of the count() function.   |  It can simply work without the usage of the count() method.  |

+# Task 4
+## Sessions vs. Cookies.
+The key difference between sessions and cookies is that sessions are saved on the server side while cookies are saved on the client side.
+Cookies are small text files used to store user information on the user's computer.
+Sessions are used to store user information on the user's server side.

+## Error Handling in PHP.
+Ways to handle PHP Errors:
+- Using die() method : print a message and exit from current script: die("File is not present");
+- Custom Error Handling : Creating a custom error handler in PHP is quite simple.
+Create a function that can be called when a error has been occurred in PHP.

+## How PHP Executes Code.
+In PHP, code execution is linear, and the compiling is carried out as well as the executing in cycles per line of a script.
+Yet, to enhance this flow, PHP uses caching such as opcode caching, which is the set of compiled byte codes that are necessary to run the matter faster in following requests.
+An Opcode is a full PHP VM instruction, that may or may not have operands.
+These structures contain a simple and single unit of execution, and there is a finite set of such OPCodes.

 # References